yindolia/Zeus-Case1/README.md

 Also check `td-agent.conf` for full configration file.

-Note: Please check the file permissions of the logfile.log and logfile.log.pos files.
-Change to write by others using
+Note: Please check the file permissions of the `logfile.log` and `logfile.log.pos` files.
+Add write permissions by others also using

 `$ sudo chmod o+w _filename_`